Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 | docker   | yes                      | yes                          |            |                         |
 |terraform | yes                      | yes                          | yes        |                         |

-- **local** driver reuses users' local environment, it's faster to run.
-But the RPS and latency number may be influenced by other local programs and thus inaccurate.
+- **local** Driver reuses users' local environment.
+It's faster to run, but the RPS and latency number may be influenced by other local programs and thus inaccurate.

     * Requires Lua development dependencies of Kong, OpenResty and wrk to be installed.
     * Requires SystemTap, kernel headers and build chain to be installed if generating flamegraph.

-- **docker** driver is solely based on Docker images, it's most convenient to setup as it requires less dependency.
-But it may also influenced by other local programs and docker network performance.
-And it doesn't support flamegraph generation.
+- **docker** Driver is solely based on Docker images.
+It's the most convenient driver to setup as it requires less dependencies.
+But it may also be influenced by other local programs and Docker network performance.
+And it doesn't support FlameGraph generation.

-- **terraform** driver runs in remote VM or bare metal machine, it's thus most accurate.
-But it requires terraform knowledge to operate and setup.
+- **terraform** Driver runs in remote VM or bare metal machine.
+It's most accurate, but it requires Terraform knowledge to operate and setup.

-    * Requires [terraform](https://www.terraform.io/downloads.html) binary to be installed.
+    * Requires the [Terraform](https://www.terraform.io/downloads.html) binary be installed.
     * Requires git binary if testing between git commits.
 When testing between git commits, the framework assumes the current directory is Kong's repo.
 It will stash your working directory and unstash after test is finished.
 When using docker or terraform driver,